Subclass 189 Skilled Independent visa

 Subclass 482 Temporary Skills Shortage visa

-For the temporary visas, there is the Subclass 482 Temporary Skills Shortage visa, which replaced the previous subclass 457 visa.
+The Subclass 482 Temporary Skills Shortage Visa replaced the previous subclass 457 visa.
+This is a temporary residence visa.
+You will need to have a confirmed job offer to be eligible to apply.
 This visa allows the applicant to work in several streams, each having occupations and visa compliance conditions specific to that stream.
 The streams are the Short Term Skills Occupation List (STSOL) and the Medium-to-Long Term Strategic Skills List (MLTSSL) and the Regional Occupation List (ROL).
-The STSOL does not have a pathway to permanent residence, while the MLTSSL and ROL do.
-You need to have a confirmed job offer when applying for these visas.
+The STSOL does not offer a pathway to permanent residence, while the MLTSSL and ROL do so.

 Steps to take:

-Step 1: Choose the right occupation for your qualifications and employment experience.
-Ensure your nominated occupation is available for a skilled visa.
+Step 1: Select the most suitable occupation for your qualifications and employment experience.
 Check the List of Eligible Occupations that the Department of Home Affairs sets out.
 This list is updated periodically, so check for changes.
-Consider whether you require nomination by a State or Territory Government, by a relative or can apply on your own.
+Check if you require a job offer by a prospective employer, or nomination by a State or Territory Government, or if you can be sponsored by an eligible relative, or if you can apply on your own.

-Step 2: Apply for and obtain a positive skills assessment from the designated skills assessment authority.
-We can assist you and guide you through this process.
-A positive skills assessment from the appropriate authority is a requirement.
+Step 2: Apply for and obtain a positive skills assessment from the occupation’s designated governing and assessing authority, as required.
+We can assist and guide you through this skills assessment process.
+A positive skills assessment from the appropriate authority is a requirement for several visa categories.

-Step 3: Prove their English language ability.
-This could be by nationality, or a formal English language test.
-If you need to demonstrate the appropriate score for your English language to comply with the visa requirements, we encourage you to do the test as soon as possible.
+Step 3: Prove your English language ability.
+Some nationalities are exempt, but most require a formal English language test.
+If needed as part of a visa requirement, we encourage you to do the test as soon as possible.
 English language test results are valid for three years.

-Step 4: Consider your age, points test entitlements (where applicable) and whether there are any other factors that may influence the outcome of your application.
-If you have a positive skill assessment, meet the English language requirement, be below 45 years of age, and where applicable hold a confirmed job offer or have received an invitation to apply, then we can assist you to prepare and lodge your visa application.
-After lodgement, we will monitor your visa application and advise you on the process.
+Step 4: Consider your age, points test entitlements (where applicable) and any other factors required as part of your visa eligibility requirements.
+If you have a positive skill assessment, meet the English language requirement, are below 45 years of age, and where applicable hold a confirmed job offer or have received an invitation to apply from the nominated State or Territory, we can assist you to prepare and lodge your visa application.
+After lodgement, we will monitor your visa application and advise you on its process.